Ghosting After A Serious Relationship

 Some ghosters copy their parents’ behavior and others just don’t care about their morals.
 But an even bigger problem is that they don’t communicate their issues and don’t know how to properly end the relationship they no longer wish to be a part of.
 And because they don’t know how to end it, they run away.

-They ghost people when:
+They ghost when:

 1. Their perception of their partner changes.